 have developed an extensive analysis of the legal regulation of LGBT people in Poland, against the background of the European Union.

-We encourage you to read the entire document (currently in Polish.
-English version will be published soon): PDF
+We encourage you to read the entire document in English: PDF

 It contains, inter alia, a historical outline of the laws regulating not only same-sex marriage but also information on when homosexual acts ceased to be punished on our continent.
 Interestingly, Poland was in the vanguard of countries decriminalising such acts and was the second country in Europe to adopt relevant legislation.